silverstripe/developer-docs/en/06_Project_Governance/08_Public_API.md

 These are explicitly included in our definition of public API (unless excluded below):

-* **global** functions, constants, and variables
+- **global** functions, constants, and variables
-* namespaces, classes, interfaces, enums, and traits
+- namespaces, classes, interfaces, enums, and traits
-* public and protected scope (including methods, properties and constants)
+- public and protected scope (including methods, properties and constants)
-* signatures of functions/methods that are considered public API
+- signatures of functions/methods that are considered public API
-  * including typehints, parameters, and parameter names
+  - including typehints, parameters, and parameter names
-* private static class property declarations (considered to be configuration variables)
+- private static class property declarations (considered to be configuration variables)
-* configuration default values (in yml files and in private statics)
+- configuration default values (in YAML files and in private statics)
-* yml configuration file and fragment names (see [yml configuration syntax](/developer_guides/configuration/configuration/#syntax))
+- YAML configuration file and fragment names (see [yml configuration syntax](/developer_guides/configuration/configuration/#syntax))
-* extension hooks (e.g. `$this->extend('someExtensionHook', $someVariable);`)
+- extension hooks (e.g. `$this->extend('someExtensionHook', $someVariable);`)

 ## Explicitly excluded

-These are explicitly _not_ public API:
+These are explicitly *not* public API:

-* private scope (with the exception for `private static` properties which aren't annotated with `@internal`)
+- private scope (with the exception for `private static` properties which aren't annotated with `@internal`)
-* all entities marked as `@internal`
+- all entities marked as `@internal`
-* yml configuration in recipes
+- YAML configuration in recipes
-* HTML, CSS, JavaScript (within reason), SQL, and anything else that is not PHP
+- HTML, CSS, JavaScript (within reason), SQL, and anything else that is not PHP

 ## Implicit or undefined scenarios